 - What’s the Difference?
-Brand Book, Brand Guidelines, Brand Bible, and Identity Guidelines - You may call it a “brand book”, “brand guidelines”, or a “brand bible”, or “identity guidelines”.
-This post will attempt to clear up the mystery of the different naming conventions and help you to understand what they are, why they are, and how they are used.
+Brand Book, Brand Guidelines, Brand Bible, and Identity Guidelines – You may call it a “brand book,” “brand guidelines”, or a “brand bible”, or “identity guidelines.”
+This post will attempt to clarify the mystery of the different naming conventions and help you to understand what they are, why they are, and how they are used.

 - The Heavens Parted and Delivered the Brand Book – this post lays out the goals and brand that our Brand Book Tutorial Series will be covering.

-- The Power of the Brand Narrative in the Brand Book – this post discusses the considerable power in a brand narrative, as a tool for aligning stakeholders and creating consistent messaging.
+- The Power of the Brand Narrative in the Brand Book – this post discusses the considerable authority in a brand narrative, as a tool for aligning stakeholders and creating consistent messaging.

 - Keywords for Your Brand’s Position – every brand has a few keywords that communicate what the brand is about.
 This post will help you to identify what your brand’s keywords are, and how to make them visually interesting in your Brand Book.

-- Articulate the Brand Personality for the Brand Book - your brand has a unique personality that is integral and critical to it’s on identity.
+- Articulate the Brand Personality for the Brand Book – your brand has a unique personality that is integral and critical to its identity.
 This post will help you to identify what your brand’s personality is and how to communicate it to your brand book’s audience.